20 things to do in Manhattan

 Why I like this experience

-The skyline of the financial district is seen to perfection and it is also a totally relaxing experience that will allow you to take a break from long walks.
+The skyline of the financial district is seen to perfection and it's a totally relaxing experience that will give you a break from the long walks.

 17. Enjoy the nightlife of Manhattan with its live jazz clubs